exflickr/flamework/README.markdown

 Flamework
 =========

-Flamework is a semi-fictional framework that powers Flickr.com.
+Flamework is the semi-fictional framework that powers Flickr.com.
 It's less of an actual framework and more of a design philosophy.
 None of the code in this project is actually taken from Flickr, but is rather a reconstruction of the way we built things there and